 Returning to our room, I was glad to see Elizabeth still asleep.
 When I later confessed that I had sneaked out, she said, "Don't ever do that again!
 Don't worry about letting me sleep.
 Wake me up."

 She later told my brother Don what I had done, without her permission.
 Don asked, "How could he get your permission when you were asleep?"
 She said I should have woken her.
 Don said, "You're pretty bossy!"
 She replied, "Well, this is basically my vacation."
-It might sound like she's a spoiled brat, but when she says these things, it's usually with such charm and good humor that you just have to laugh.
+It might sound like she's a spoiled brat -- because she is -- but when she says these things, it's usually with such charm and good humor that you just have to laugh.

 I made scrambled eggs and hash browns with what Don had left behind for us.
 He had the guest room before we arrived.
 I offered Elizabeth some, but she didn't want any.
 She wanted to go out for breakfast.
 No surprise there.
 She wants to go out for every meal, and Tara and I keep explaining that we would go broke if we did that.